textmate/latex.tmbundle/Support/help.markdown

 * *Options:*  If you have specific options that you will usually want to pass to the engine you have selected you can set them here.
 Note:  If you have options that are specific to a single file you are better off to use the `%!TEX TS-options = ` directive at the top of your source file.

 * *Use Latexmk.pl:*   TextMate includes the popular latexmmk.pl script which automatically runs latex, bibtex, and makeindex as many times as needed to resolve all cross references and citations in your file.
 To use latexmk.pl just check this box.

+Latexmk.pl will use the engine and any options you specify in the preferences window, or any `%!TEX` directives in an individual file.

 * *Verbose TeX output:*  If you want to see the raw LaTeX log file in real time, check this box.